 Students enrolling for this course on ipassio can be sure that they receive individual attention from the teacher, as the class strength is limited to 1 or 2 students.
 It also gives teachers the opportunity, to gauge their student's progress in depth and make changes whenever and wherever required, to ensure the student gets the maximum out of this course.
 Since this course is detailed, students get the advantage of learning intricate details about this art form.
 The limited strength of the class also ensures that there is a strong bond between the students and their teacher clearing out any inhibitions that the student might have.
 The sustained guidance available from the teacher ensures that the student does not deviate from set goals or targets.
 Learning from a revered, experienced exponent of this art form, through the long duration of this course, keeps the student inspired and motivated to achieve more.

 There are no prerequisites to participate in these one-on-one lessons with Bill.
-You will indeed to have access to a five-string banjo and Bill recommends having a carrying case, a strap and fingerpicks to make learning and playing easier and more enjoyable.
-Bill can help you with an instrument purchase and finding all of the accessories you need!
+You will only need to have access to a five-string banjo and Bill recommends having a carrying case, a strap, and fingerpicks to make learning and playing easier and more enjoyable.